jwhumphries/shiloh/exampleSite/content/docs/search.md

 ### Search not working

 1. Ensure `enableSearch = true` in params
-2. Check that `lunr-index.json` exists in `static/`
-3. Run `bun run index` to regenerate the index
+2. Verify `/index.json` is being generated (check browser network tab)
-4. Check browser console for JavaScript errors
+3. Ensure Fuse.js is loading (check browser console for errors)

 ### Empty results

 - Minimum query length is 3 characters
-- Check that your content pages have the expected fields
+- Check that your content pages are in a section listed in `mainSections`
-- Verify the search index contains your content
+- Verify the search index contains your content by visiting `/index.json`

 ### Slow search

 For very large sites (1000+ pages), search may feel slow.
 Consider:

-- Reducing content indexed (use summaries)
+- Reducing content indexed (modify `index.json` template to use summaries)
 - Increasing the threshold for faster matching
-- Pre-loading the index on page load (trade-off: slower initial load)